nsnyder1992/OrderProcessingSystem/README.md

     private static statusMap::HashMap<Integer, Integer[2]>  //key: orderId, value: [whichQueue, indexInList]
                                              //whichQueue = "1" = orderQueue | "2" = inProcessList | "3" = completedQueue | "4" = deliveredList

-**Note:** the above statusMap adds Space Complexity, but will allow for easy finding where the
+**Note:** The above instance variable statusMap adds Space Complexity, but will allow for easy finding where a given order is in the process
+**Note:** Also the above instance variables of type LinkedList and HashMap are not thread-safe, so if a thread is needed, will need to find away to make them synchronous.
+HashTable could be used for HashMap.
+But, LinkedList has the options need for this application, so maybe using Collections.synchronizedList() will do the trick.

 Methods: